May 6, 2025

 • A commitment to learning

 All of these traits are considered to be in line with Dartmouth’s tight-knit, stimulating environment.
-Participate in useful courses, extracurriculars, and activities that can help you develop and portray these qualities!
+Participate in practical courses, extracurriculars, and activities to help you develop and portray these qualities!

-You should also mention them in your essays and during your interview to assure the committee you have what it takes to fit in at Dartmouth.
+You should also mention them in your essays and during your interview to assure the committee that you have what it takes to succeed at Dartmouth.

 Gain Clinical Experience